boralyl/boralyl.github.io/_posts/2020-06-21-building_a_home_assistant_custom_component_part_2.md

 In this test we are verifying that if there is an exception raised in our `async_update` function that we set the availability of our sensor to `False`.

-I would reccomend reading through the unit tests for some of the [platinum quiality](https://github.com/home-assistant/core/search?q=platinum&unscoped_q=platinum) components in Home Assistant Core to get a better idea of what to test and how to do it.
+I would recommend reading through the unit tests for some of the [platinum quiality](https://github.com/home-assistant/core/search?q=platinum&unscoped_q=platinum) components in Home Assistant Core to get a better idea of what to test and how to do it.
 As of writing this post those are: